Selling Your Business

 The company long-known as Quality Supply located in Western Montana was owned by a husband and wife team.
 Together with a very capable management team it had enjoyed a long and enviable history.

 AdvantEdge Advisors approaches each project with enthusiasm, but we knew that this distributor/dealer business was located in a geographic region characterized by economic stagnation.

 This building products distribution company was less than five years old.
 However, the partners felt that they had grown this start-up operation as far along as they had the resources and energy to do so.

 While our goal is to complete all transactions as quickly and efficiently as possible, it is the patient tactical process that brings the highest value.
 Generally, most businesses sell within a process window that takes from six to eighteen months.

 The merger and acquisition world functions in a space that most people are not even aware exists.
 AdvantEdge deploys proven and proprietary methods to provide as much assurance as possible that your intentions to sell remain confidential.

 Astute buyers understand that there is no such thing as a perfect business.
-You can take comfort in the fact that they routinely overcome concerns and complete acquisitions.
-In fact, they often regard weaknesses or “issues” as opportunities which they can fix thereby adding value the to the company post-acquisition.
-Being upfront about weaknesses as well as strengths builds credibility in the eyes of the buyer, and transforms it into an issue “issues” from deal-killers into opportunities to discuss and to strategize about.
+They routinely overcome their concerns and complete acquisitions.
+In fact, they often regard weaknesses or “issues” as opportunities for improvement and added value, post-acquisition.
+Being upfront about weaknesses as well as strengths builds credibility in the eyes of the buyer, and transforms “issues” into facts for creative consideration, rather than deal killers.